Last updated: October 2015

 Categories of Cryptographic Algorithms

-There are four groups of cryptographic algorithms:
+There are four groups of cryptographic algorithms.

 Symmetric key algorithms use the same key for encryption and decryption.
 Examples include 3DES and AES.
 3DES, which consists of three sequential Data Encryption Standard (DES) encryption-decryptions, is a legacy algorithm.
-This designation means 3DES provides a marginal but acceptable security level, but its keys should be renewed relatively often.
+This designation means that 3DES provides a marginal but acceptable security level, but its keys should be renewed relatively often.
 Because of its small key size, DES is no longer secure and should be avoided.
-RC4 should be avoided as well.
+RC4 should be avoided too.

 AES with 128-bit keys provides adequate protection for sensitive information.
 AES with 256-bit keys is required to protect classified information of higher importance.

 Public key algorithms use different keys for encryption and decryption.
 These keys are usually called the private key, which is secret, and the public key, which is publicly available.
 The private and public keys are cryptographically related.
 The private key cannot be derived from the public key.
-The private key can be used only by its owner, and the public key can be used by third parties to perform operations with the key owner.
+The private key can be used only by its owner and the public key can be used by third parties to perform operations with the key owner.

 The RSA algorithms for encryption and digital signatures are less efficient at higher security levels, as is the integer-based Diffie-Hellman (DH) algorithm.
 There are subexponential attacks that can be used against these algorithms.
 To compensate, their key sizes must be substantially increased.
 In practice, this means that RSA and DH are becoming less efficient every year.
-DH, DSA, and RSA can be used with a 2048-bit modulus to protect sensitive information.
+DH, DSA, and RSA can be used with a 3072-bit modulus to protect sensitive information.
 Smaller DH, DSA, and RSA key sizes, such as 768 or 1024, should be avoided.